foxtbirdy/foxtbirdy/README.md

 &nbsp;
 <div class="certificate">
   <h2><b>🌟 Certificates</b></h2>
-  <p>This are the certificates that I achieved over my time learning code. </br>You may find allifiated projects linked to these.</p>
+  <p>This are the certificates that I achieved over my time when I was learning how to code. </br>You may find allifiated projects linked to these.</p>
   <details>
     <summary>
       <b>Click to expand:</b>